 Opera VPN is not a safe or secure service to use.
 It doesn’t use a tunneling protocol, its logging policy is overly invasive, and it isn't strictly a real VPN.
 We don’t recommend you use Opera VPN to protect yourself online.

 A trustworthy VPN is crucial for privacy-conscious internet users to browse the web safely and securely.

-Opera is the world’s eighth most popular web browser.
+Opera is the world’s sixth most popular web browser.
 Developed by Norwegian-based Opera Software, it claims to include a free browser-based VPN service that lets you surf the internet with enhanced privacy.